 We will help you schedule the tests you need before surgery.
-These appointments will be scheduled sometime during the next several days.
+Your Pre-Op lab work and necessary tests will be ordered by your doctor and will be completed at the hospital or arranged by your doctor's office.
 Our staff will tell you when to register for surgery.
 Before surgery, you will also need to schedule the required follow-up appointment with your surgeon.